Disclaimer:

 Contents Insurance: Protect What's Inside

-While your building insurance covers the structure, contents insurance protects everything inside—your furniture, appliances, electronics, clothing, and more.
+While your building insurance covers the structure, contents insurance protects everything inside - your furniture, appliances, electronics, clothing, and more.
 Even for a modest first home, the value of these items adds up quickly.

+Contents insurance can cover theft or burglary, fire damage to belongings, accidental damage depending on the policy, natural disasters, and temporary accommodation if your home becomes uninhabitable.
 Some insurers offer bundle discounts when you take house and contents cover together.
-It’s also wise to check for excess amounts (what you pay out-of-pocket per claim) and whether the policy has any single-item limits—for example, on laptops, jewellery, or bicycles.
+It's also wise to check for excess amounts (what you pay out-of-pocket per claim) and whether the policy has any single-item limits - for example, on laptops, jewellery, or bicycles.

 The Difference Between House and Contents Insurance vs Risk Insurance